yu-edwin/5500/PRD.md

 ## Target Users

-After conducting the interviews, I decided to split my personas into 4 categories distinguished by how much emphasis they put into fashion and how much of a budget they are willing to spend.
+After conducting the interviews, we decided to split our personas into 4 categories distinguished by how much emphasis they put into fashion and how much of a budget they are willing to spend.
 The first aspect is very self explanatory as an individual with high fashion sense would likely value fashion much more than a person with low fashion sense in which they would likely not have put too much thought in what they wear as long as it’s comfortable and works.
 The other category of budget can be a bit trickier.
 Some people prefer luxurious products such as Gucci, Louis Vuitton, etc and won’t mind spending extra for designer brand names.
 However, most people would likely not be willing to afford such luxurious items, but still recognize brands such as American Eagle, Hollister, Uniqlo, and etc, which places them in the neutral point.
-Individuals who value spending less for clothes are categorized in the low budget criteria .
-I decided on these two aspects to divide up my persona map into four quadrants since each person in their respective quadrants likely live different lifestyles since they have different values/mindset that influences the clothes that they choose.
+Individuals who value spending less for clothes are categorized in the low budget criteria. we decided on these two aspects to divide up our persona map into four quadrants since each person in their respective quadrants likely live different lifestyles since they have different values/mindset that influences the clothes that they choose.
 These people can be categorized as such:

 ### User Personas